 A political party that runs at least one candidate in a general election or by-election and complies with the requirements of the Canada Elections Act may be registered.
-Benefits of registering with the Chief Electoral Officer include having the party name appear on the ballot, the right to issue tax receipts for monetary contributions, partial reimbursement of election expenses, and quarterly public funding based on the number of votes received at the previous election.
+Benefits of registering with the Chief Electoral Officer include having the party name appear on the ballot, the right to issue tax receipts for monetary contributions, and partial reimbursement of election expenses.
 Registered parties must disclose their contributions received, election spending and other financial information.

 Reminder card (carte de rappel)

 A card that Elections Canada sends during an electoral event to every residence in the country, which reminds recipients of the dates for voting in advance or on election day.
 It also invites electors to call Elections Canada if they did not receive a voter information card about one week earlier.

 A system of government in which members of the executive (that is, Cabinet ministers) are responsible to the elected members of the legislature, who are in turn responsible to the people.